Dear Student Parent,

 Some services at SHS have a cost and are lower than Medicare prices.
 A student does not need to pay at time of service; rather these charges are placed on their student account.
 SHS sends students an explanation of charges to their CPO mailbox.
 This statement should be sent to the student’s insurance company with a claim form for partial or total reimbursement.
 SHS does not bill insurance companies directly, nor do we send these statements to the students’ home.
 Students must be proactive in sending these statements home to their parents or their insurance companies.

 Every new student will be notified of the entrance medical requirements via their “mywheaton” e-mail account and also with a postcard sent to the address on file at the Admissions office.
 Parents can learn more about health entrance requirements on the SHS website or Admissions website.
 Parents are not notified of their student's progress to complete these requirements.
 Please encourage your student to check their e-mail frequently for information.
 There is a deadline and a non-refundable late fee if these requirements are not completed on time.

 Begin by directing your concern and questions to the Director of Student Care Services.
 The Director will work with you and your student, coordinating care with campus resources and exploring options to help your student achieve his or her goals.
-After meeting with the Director of Student Care Services and reviewing your options, depending on the student’s decision, your student will be asked to meet with the Interim Dean of Counseling and Wellness to finalize their decision during an exit interview.
+After meeting with the Director of Student Care Services and reviewing your options, depending on the student’s decision, your student will be asked to meet with the Director of Student Care Services to finalize their decision during an exit interview.
 To set an appointment to begin this process, please call 630.752.5022.